alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 This will import alexa-sdk and set up an Alexa object for us to work with.

 ### Implement Handler Functions
 Next, we need to handle the events and intents for our skill.
 Alexa-sdk makes it simple to have a function fire an intent.
-You can implement the handers functions in index.js file just created or you can also write in separate files and import them later.
+You can implement the handlers functions in index.js file just created or you can also write in separate files and import them later.
 For example, to create a handler for 'HelloWorldIntent', we can do it in two ways:
 ```javascript
 const handlers = {
     'HelloWorldIntent' : function() {